Jen Selter Bares Backside In Tiny Red Bikini For Hump Day Video

-Jen Selter shared a sexy bikini video of herself enjoying the ocean in Tulum, Mexico.
-She stood amid various colors and sizes of rocks while wishing everyone a happy hump day.
+Jen Selter shared a sexy video of herself enjoying the ocean while wearing a revealing bikini in Tulum, Mexico.
+She was surrounded by rocks of various colors and sizes while wishing everyone a happy hump day.

 In the video, Jen wore a pair of cheeky red bikini bottoms that left her backside uncovered.
 The small piece of fabric widened and covered her lower back.
-In front, the two-piece dipped low, emphasizing her toned, rock-hard abs and slender waist.
-The two straps rose over both curvy hips.
+In front, the two-piece dipped low, emphasizing her toned abs and slender waist.
+The two straps rose over her curvy hips.
 She wore a bandeau style top that revealed a hint of her cleavage while leaving her shapely shoulders and arms bare.

 Jen's brunette hair fell in damp waves over her shoulders and down her back from a half ponytail.
 The surf gently crashed against her legs as she struck several poses, causing small droplets of water to land on her sunkissed skin.
 The sun sat low on the horizon, and clouds painted the sky in gentle pastel colors.